 Garden hoses allow you to water everything quickly.
 There’s no need to lug a watering can around your backyard, going from plant to plant.
+Easily shut off the water supply with a hose connector that will save trips to the spigot.
 Soaker hoses can be arranged on the ground to give consistent watering to plants that need it.

 A quality watering nozzle or wand will make irrigation much easier.
 A wand extends the hose’s reach, so you can spray water on plants that are high or low.
-Get a hose reel to keep everything tidy when it's not in use.
+Get a hose reel to keep everything tidy when the hose is not in use.